Sleep Apnea Solutions for Babies, Toddlers and Children

 Central

-when a failing brain signal causes the sleep apnea breathing pauses.
+when a failing brain signal causes the typical breathing pauses.

 That means that

-obstructive sleep apnea, typical in older children, see below).
+obstructive type, typical in older children, see below).

 The first step is usually